rebahama/social-reviewer-frontend/README.md

 # All reviews

-## The reveiw
+## The review
-Here a review is displayed that have been created on the site, on the side there is a button for edit and one for delete that only displays when the user is the owner of the post and is logged in.
-On the bottom of the reveiw there is a symbol for like and one for how many comments the review has.
+Here a review is displayed that have been created on the site, on the side there is a button for edit and one for deleting that only displays when the user is the owner of the post and is logged in.
+On the bottom of the review there is a symbol for a like and one for how many comments the review has.
 The title is clickable and will take you to the deatiled review page.

 ![Website review](docs/website/allreviews.png)